seemslegit42/Docu-Haul/README.md

-# DocuHaul - AI-Powered Vehicle Documentation
+# VINscribe - AI-Powered Vehicle Documentation

 This is a Next.js application built in Firebase Studio.
-DocuHaul leverages Generative AI to automate the creation, validation, and management of essential vehicle documents like VIN labels, NVIS certificates, and Bills of Sale.
+VINscribe leverages Generative AI to automate the creation, validation, and management of essential vehicle documents like VIN labels, NVIS certificates, and Bills of Sale.

 ## Getting Started